Community Outreach Programmes

 - School talks, workshops in sports, art, creative writing, storytelling, campus tours, and day trips to DCU.

-- Support to individual Traveller and Roma senior cycle students in their progression to further and third-level education.
+- Support for individual Traveller and Roma senior cycle students in progressing to further and third-level education.

-- Workshops with parents/adults within the community include beady pockets, candle making, tapestry, and educational workshops.
+- Workshops with parents and adults within the community include beady pockets, candle making, tapestry, and educational sessions.

-For further information, please contact our Traveller & Roma Education Officer, harry.mallon@dcu.ie
+For more information, contact our Traveller & Roma Education Officer, harry.mallon@dcu.ie.

-DCU Access invites community organisations to partner up with us to host an 'Our Neighbour, Our Friend' event in your community.
+DCU Access invites community organisations to collaborate with us to organise an 'Our Neighbour, Our Friend' event in your community.

-So far, this gathering has occurred at the Ballymun Axis and the Finglas Youth Resource Centre, providing an opportunity to highlight DCU Access Community Outreach initiatives and examine future collaborations aimed at enhancing access to education for the most underrepresented groups in the surrounding community areas.
+Recent events at Ballymun Axis and Finglas Youth Resource Centre showcased DCU Access Community Outreach and future collaborations to increase education access for underrepresented groups.
 Next event: Balbriggan, Autumn 2025.

 Teaching as a Career

-If you are passionate about education or interested in a career in teaching, why not join our talk in Autumn 2025 to explore all teaching courses at DCU?
+If you're passionate about education or want to teach, join our Autumn 2025 talk to explore DCU's teaching courses.

 -